Updated 27 May 2020

 Once you have prioritised your debts and loans, you should liaise with your creditors to enter into repayment arrangements that you can afford.
 This may include:

-If you owe a judgment debt at the County Court of Victoria, you can find out how to apply for an instalment order by clicking here.
+If you owe a judgment debt at the County Court of Victoria, you can find out how to apply for an instalment order online.

 It is always a good idea to have a clear repayment plan between you and your creditor that sets out when and how you are required to repay the loan.
 Once you have agreed on a repayment plan, it is important that you do your best to follow it to avoid enforcement action by creditors, such as: